aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 The implementation of the **extract_content** method is found below .
 This method will be referred to in the scenarios in this article.
 Below method which extracts blocks of content from a document between specified nodes.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content_helper-CommonExtractContent.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content_helper-CommonExtractContent.py" >}}

 We will also define a custom method to easily generate a document from extracted nodes.
 This method is used in many of the scenarios below and simply creates a new document and imports the extracted content into it.
 Below method takes a list of nodes and inserts them into a new document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content_helper-CommonGenerateDocument.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content_helper-CommonGenerateDocument.py" >}}

 These helper methods below are internally called by the main extraction method.
 They are required, however as they are not directly called by the user, it is not necessary to discuss them further.
 Below helper methods used by the extract_content method.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content_helper-CommonExtractContentHelperMethods.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content_helper-CommonExtractContentHelperMethods.py" >}}

 ## Extract Content Between Paragraphs

 This demonstrates how to use the method above to extract content between specific paragraphs.
 In this case, we want to extract the body of the letter found in the first half of the document.
 We can tell that this is between the 7 th and 11 th paragraph.
 The code below accomplishes this task.
 The appropriate paragraphs are extracted using the **CompositeNode.get_child** method on the document and passing the specified indices.
 We then pass these nodes to the **extract_content** method and state that these are to be included in the extraction.
 This method will return the copied content between these nodes which are then inserted into a new document.
 Below example shows how to extract the content between specific paragraphs using the ExtractContent method above.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Extract%20content.docx).

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractContentBetweenParagraphs.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractContentBetweenParagraphs.py" >}}

 ## Extract Content Between Different Types of Nodes

 We can extract content between any combinations of block level or inline nodes.
 In this scenario below we will extract the content between first paragraph and the table in the second section inclusively.
 We get the markers nodes by calling **Body.first_paragraph** and **CompositeNode.get_child** method on the second section of the document to retrieve the appropriate Paragraph and Table nodes.
 For a slight variation let’s instead duplicate the content and insert it below the original.
 Below example shows how to extract the content between a paragraph and table using the ExtractContent method.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Extract%20content.docx).

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractContentBetweenBlockLevelNodes.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractContentBetweenBlockLevelNodes.py" >}}

 ## Extract Content Between Paragraphs Based on Style